Kav-K/GPTDiscord/README.md

 # Commands

+These commands are grouped, so each group has a prefix but you can easily tab complete the command without the prefix.
+For example, for `/gpt ask`, if you type `/ask` and press tab, it'll show up too.

 `/help` - Display help text for the bot

-`/g <prompt>` Ask the GPT3 Davinci 003 model a question.
+`/gpt ask <prompt>` Ask the GPT3 Davinci 003 model a question.

-`/chat-gpt` - Start a conversation with the bot, like ChatGPT
+`/gpt converse` - Start a conversation with the bot, like ChatGPT

-`/chat-gpt private:yes` - Start a private conversation with the bot, like ChatGPT
+`/gpt converse private:yes` - Start a private conversation with the bot, like ChatGPT

-`/chat-gpt opener:<opener text>` - Start a conversation with the bot, with a custom opener text (this is useful if you want it to take on a custom personality from the start)
+`/gpt converse opener:<opener text>` - Start a conversation with the bot, with a custom opener text (this is useful if you want it to take on a custom personality from the start)

-`/chat-gpt minimal:yes` - Start a conversation with the bot, like ChatGPT, with minimal context (saves tokens)
+`/gpt converse minimal:yes` - Start a conversation with the bot, like ChatGPT, with minimal context (saves tokens)

-- Note that the above options for /chat-gpt can be combined (you can combine minimal, private, and opener!)
+- Note that the above options for `/gpt converse` can be combined (you can combine minimal, private, and opener!)

-`/end-chat` - End a conversation with the bot.
+`/gpt end-chat` - End a conversation with the bot.

-`/draw <prompt>` - Have DALL-E generate images based on a prompt
+`/dalle draw <prompt>` - Have DALL-E generate images based on a prompt

+`/dalle imgoptimize <image prompt text>` Optimize a given prompt text for DALL-E image generation.

-`/settings` - Display settings for the model (temperature, top_p, etc)
+`/system settings` - Display settings for the model (temperature, top_p, etc)

-`/settings <setting> <value>` - Change a model setting to a new value
+`/system settings <setting> <value>` - Change a model setting to a new value

-`/usage` Estimate current usage details (based on davinci)
+`/system usage` Estimate current usage details (based on davinci)

-`/settings low_usage_mode True/False` Turn low usage mode on and off.
+`/system settings low_usage_mode True/False` Turn low usage mode on and off.
 If on, it will use the curie-001 model, and if off, it will use the davinci-003 model.

-`/imgoptimize <image prompt text>` Optimize a given prompt text for DALL-E image generation.

-`/delete_all_conversation_threads` - Delete all threads related to this bot across all servers.
+`/system delete-conversation-threads` - Delete all threads related to this bot across all servers.

-`/local-size` - Get the size of the local dalleimages folder
+`/system local-size` - Get the size of the local dalleimages folder

-`/clear-local` - Clear all the local dalleimages.
+`/system clear-local` - Clear all the local dalleimages.

 # Configuration